RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Introduction

 \subsection{Present Study}

-The dominant channel of binary RR Lyrae formation in the \citet{BEPoccurrence} study represents the stars stripped on the RGB by a binary companion so that after stripping, they retained an appropriately thick envelope to land in the IS.
-This channel is closely related to a larger population of all the stars stripped on the RGB by a binary companion and retaining envelopes of varying thicknesses.
-As we discuss in Section~\ref{sec:Method}, such interactions on the RGB are common and happen in approximately $25$ per cent of binary stars and $10$ per cent of all the Galactic Sun-like single or binary stars.
-Among this larger population of stellar products resulting from binary stripping on the RGB, the population of long-period hot composite subdwarf B (sdB) type stars is, presently, characterised the best.
+The dominant channel of binary RR Lyrae formation in the \citet{BEPoccurrence} study describes the stars stripped on the RGB by a binary companion so that, after stripping, they retain an appropriate amount of envelope to land in the IS.
+Binary RR Lyrae thus belong to a larger population of stars stripped during the RGB phase by their binary companions and retaining envelopes of different thicknesses.
+Within this larger population, the population of long-period hot composite subdwarf B (sdB) type stars is, presently, characterised most thoroughly.
+They are core-helium burning stars that have been fully stripped of hydrogen by a binary companion \citep{Heber16,Han2000, Han2002, Chen2013}.

-Similarly to the majority of binary RR Lyrae pulsators, hot composite sdB binaries are also core-helium burning stars stripped by a binary companion, e.g. \citet{Han2000, Han2002, Chen2013}.
-However, unlike binary RR Lyrae pulsators, sdB stars have been fully stripped of hydrogen.
-They are therefore bluer and much hotter than their RR Lyrae counterparts, thus lying outside the IS.
-Since binary sdB stars can be observed as spectroscopically double-lined binaries, their orbits can be well characterised \citep{Heber16}.
-Additionally, since these systems form through only one phase of mass transfer, they are believed to be excellent and constraining probes of mass transfer in binaries.
-Currently, there are $23$ hot composite sdB binaries with known orbital periods and mass ratios \citep{Vos2019}.

-Recently, \citet{Vos2020} performed Galactic population synthesis of hot composite sdB binaries with a detailed population synthesis code Modules for Experiments in Stellar Astrophysics \citep[MESA,][]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019}.
-By modelling a population of binaries calibrated by the Galactic metallicity and star formation history, \citet{Vos2020} have been able to {\sl simultaneously} reproduce the observed periods, mass ratios, metallicities and formation rates of hot composite sdB binaries without explicitly fitting any parameters.
+Recently \citet{Vos2020} performed a population synthesis of hot composite sdB binaries with a detailed binary evolution code MESA \citep[Modules for Experiments in Stellar Astrophysics,][]{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019}.
+By modelling a population of binaries calibrated by the Galactic metallicity and star-formation history, \citet{Vos2020} have been able to {\sl simultaneously} reproduce the observed orbital periods, mass ratios, metallicities, and formation rates of observed hot composite sdB binaries \citep[][and references therein]{Vos2019} without explicitly fitting any parameters.